williazo/tcensReg/README.md

 ```

 Plotting each of these uncensored population densities, we can see the
-difference in shape based on the underlyig parameter selection.
+difference in shape based on the underlying parameter selection.

 ![](README_files/figure-gfm/two_pop_graph-1.png)<!-- -->

-Then censoring each obseration at `nu`, we are left with `Y1` and `Y2`.
+Then censoring each observation at `nu`, we are left with `Y1` and `Y2`.
 Again, we let `nu`=0.25.

 ``` r